matthew-brett/cfd2020/README.md

 Click on "Fork" button near top right, to make your own fork of the repository, that will now be at `https://github.com/my-gh-user/<repo-name>` where `<repo-name>` is the name of the repository housing this README.

-**Before you clone the repository**, make sure you are working in a case-sensitive filesystem.
-The default macOS filesystem is not case-sensitive, see the section "Case-sensitive files on the Mac" near the end, before you continue, and clone into this new filesystem.

 The following assumes that the README is in
 <https://github.com/matthew-brett/cfd2020>.
 The name of the repository is
 therefore `cfd2020`.
 Substitute URL and repository name throughout.